poole/hyde/docs/8.0.0-beta.5/basics.md

 │           └── 2017-04-07-welcome-to-jekyll.markdown
 ~~~

-would place "Welcome to Jekyll" in the categories `jekyll` and `update`.
+This will place "Welcome to Jekyll" in the categories `jekyll` and `update`.

+**NOTE**: This is now the preferred way of assigning categories in Hydejack, as it makes URLs correspond more naturally to the underlying folder structure.
+{:.message}

 Whether you use this method or not, categories will always be part of a posts URL, while tags will not.

 Type       | URL
 -----------|----
-Categories | `/jekyll/update/2017/04/07/welcome-to-jekyll/`
+Categories | `/jekyll/update/2017-04-07-welcome-to-jekyll/`
-Tags       | `/2017/04/07/welcome-to-jekyll/`
+Tags       | `/2017-04-07-welcome-to-jekyll/`
 {:.scroll-table-small}

-As far as Jekyll is concerned, these are the only differences.
+As far as Jekyll is concerned, this is the only difference.

-### Tags and categories in Hydejack
+### Categories and tags in Hydejack
 Categories and tags are displayed by Hydejack below the title, after the date.
 Categories are displayed with the preposition "in", while tags are displayed with the preposition "on", e.g.

 Type       | Title